A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Results

-In this section, we turn our attention to some established consensus methods and analyze which of them are actually refinement-stable and which ones are not.
-We start with a positive result.
+First, we turn our attention the question of which established consensus methods are actually monotonic and which ones are not.
+We start with a positive result, concerning strict and majority-rule consensus.
 Note that whenever not stated otherwise, the results hold both in the rooted as well as in the unrooted setting.